nodejs/node/doc/api/cli.md

 Node.js uses the trusted CA certificates present in the system store along with the `--use-bundled-ca`, `--use-openssl-ca` options.

-Note, Only current user certificates are accessible using this method, not the local machine store.
+Only current user certificates are accessible using this method, not the local machine store.
 This option is available to Windows only.

 ### `--use-largepages=mode`